 Yes, cats can get separation anxiety.
 Dog owners are making a big fuss out of it because canines make more noise and a bigger mess when they’re left alone.
 But dogs don’t own the condition.
 Felines are very attached to their owners and family members.
 And they can become lonely and depressed, too.

-The issue is, cats aren’t usually as destructive as dogs, so separation anxiety in cats often goes unnoticed until it’s severe.
+The issue is that cats aren’t usually as destructive as dogs, so separation anxiety in cats often goes unnoticed until it’s severe.
 Some may think of cats as loners that don’t need much interaction, but this is far from the truth.
 Your kitty needs enough playtime, attention, and a very stimulating environment to be happy and healthy.

 Common Cat Anxiety Signs and Symptoms

-When cats form dysfunctional bonds with their humans, they’ll develop behavioral problems.
+According to research, when cats form dysfunctional bonds with their humans, they’ll develop behavioral problems.
 If your cat urinates on your clothes or your bed when you’re away, don’t assume they’re getting back at you for leaving them alone.
 They might be trying to self-soothe and help you find your way back to them.

 Cats might not trash your entire home to the extent dogs can, but destructive behavior is not uncommon.
 Felines like to knock things over and scratch doors and furniture.